Build-time dependency patching for Android

 This section adds some context to the example.
 Feel free to skip it.

-Dashkiosk is an application to manage dashboards on many displays.
+Dashkiosk manages dashboards on many displays.
 It provides an Android application you can install on one of these cheap Android sticks.
-Under the table, the application is an embedded webview backed by the Crosswalk Project web runtime which brings an up-to-date web engine, even for older versions of Android.1
+Under the hood, the application embeds a webview backed by the Crosswalk Project web runtime that brings an up-to-date web engine, even for older versions of Android.1

-Recently, a security vulnerability has been spotted in how invalid certificates were handled.
-When a certificate cannot be verified, the webview defers the decision to the host application by calling the onReceivedSslError() method:
+A security vulnerability surfaced in how invalid certificates were handled.
+When certificate verification fails, the webview defers the decision to the host application by calling the onReceivedSslError() method:

 Notify the host application that an SSL error occurred while loading a resource.
 The host application must call either callback.onReceiveValue(true) or callback.onReceiveValue(false).
 Note that the decision may be retained for use in response to future SSL errors.
 The default behavior is to pop up a dialog.

-The default behavior is specific to Crosswalk webview: the Android builtin one just cancels the load.
-Unfortunately, the fix applied by Crosswalk is different and, as a side effect, the onReceivedSslError() method is not invoked anymore.2
+The default behavior is specific to Crosswalk’s webview: the Android built-in one cancels the load.
+Unfortunately, Crosswalk’s fix has a side effect: the onReceivedSslError() method no longer fires.2

-Dashkiosk comes with an option to ignore TLS errors.3 The mentioned security fix breaks this feature.
-The following example will demonstrate how to patch Crosswalk to recover the previous behavior.4
+Dashkiosk comes with an option to ignore TLS errors.3 This security fix breaks that feature.
+The following example demonstrates how to patch Crosswalk to recover the previous behavior.4

 Simple method replacement#